mehwaffle10/Waffle_Balance/README.md

 ### Assists
 - Players now get assists if they stunned a player within 3 seconds of their death
+- Added support/fixed kills and assists for boat ramming kills
 - Players can now get assists for team kills
 	- Only counts for kill message if assisting in the death of an ally
 - Fixed an issue where assists were not counted after a zero damage hit